 Marketing strategy involves the commitment, organization, and allocation of a firm's resources in an attempt to achieve sustainable competitive advantages.
 This course examines both the development and implementation of marketing strategies.
 The higher order, or abstract, nature of this course demands that students understand the integrative nature of all the functional areas of management.
 This course is taken near the end of the program.
-Prerequisite: Full-Time - MKTG 605 Marketing Management or MKTG 615 Marketing.
-Fully Employed - MKTG 658 Marketing Management (may be taken concurrently).
+Prerequisite: Full-Time-MKTG 605 Marketing Management MKTG 615 Marketing or MKTG 615B Advanced Marketing Essentials.
+Fully Employed-MKTG 658 Marketing Management (may be taken concurrently).